Water Quality Standards Handbook - Chapter 7: Water Quality Standards and the Water Quality-based Approach to Pollution Control

 The Clean Water Act (CWA) establishes complementary technology-based and water quality-based approaches to water pollution control.
 The technology-based approach establishes uniform minimum technology-based requirements through effluent limitations guidelines, where available, or “best professional judgement” for non-municipal dischargers and secondary treatment requirements for publicly owned treatment works based on the capabilities of available technologies to control pollutant discharges.
 The water quality-based approach emphasizes the overall quality of water within a waterbody and provides a mechanism by which states and authorized tribes control the amount of pollution entering the waterbody based on the intrinsic conditions of that waterbody and the water quality standards (WQS) they establish to protect it.1/

 This chapter describes the water quality-based approach to pollution control and its relationship to WQS.
-Specifically, Section 7.1 describes establishing WQS under CWA Section 303(c), and Section 7.2 describes monitoring and assessment of waters based on such WQS through the CWA Section 303(d) program.
-Section 7.3 describes identifying and ranking waters that do not meet WQS through the Total Maximum Daily Load (TMDL) and CWA Section 303(d) programs, and Section 7.4 describes re-evaluation of WQS for such waters, if appropriate, through the WQS program.
-Section 7.5 describes establishing point and nonpoint source pollutant allocations through the TMDL program.
-Section 7.6 describes establishing point source controls through the National Pollutant Discharge Elimination System (NPDES) and CWA Section 401 certification programs as well as establishing state and tribal nonpoint source control programs developed, in part, pursuant to CWA Section 319.
-Section 7.7 describes monitoring to assess attainment of WQS through NPDES controls on point sources and implementation of state and tribal nonpoint source programs.
-Section 7.8 describes measuring progress of program performance by states, tribes, and the EPA.
+Specifically, Section 7.1 describes establishing WQS under CWA Section 303(c), and Section 7.2 describes monitoring and assessment of waters based on such WQS through the CWA Section 303(d) listing program.
+Section 7.3 describes identifying and ranking waters that do not meet WQS through the Total Maximum Daily Load (TMDL) and CWA Section 303(d) listing programs.
+Section 7.4 describes establishing point and nonpoint source pollutant allocations through the TMDL program.
+Section 7.5 describes establishing point source controls through the National Pollutant Discharge Elimination System (NPDES) and CWA Section 401 certification programs as well as establishing state and tribal nonpoint source control programs developed, in part, pursuant to CWA Section 319.
+Section 7.6 describes monitoring to assess attainment of WQS through NPDES controls on point sources and implementation of state and tribal nonpoint source programs.
+Section 7.7 describes measuring progress of program performance by states, tribes, and the EPA.
 Figure 7.1 illustrates the overall water quality-based approach to pollution control.

 7.1 Establish Water Quality Standards